Meaning and Examples of Bad Health Habits Nursery 1 (Age 3) Term 1 Week 8 Health Habits

 CONTENT OF THE LESSON

-MEANING OF BAD HEALTH HABITS
+MEANING AND EXAMPLES OF BAD HEALTH HABITS

 Bad health habits are bad behaviour that affects our personal health.